gwy15/python_aida64/readme.md

 # python_aida64

 A python implementation of reading aida64 data via shared memory.
-Works on Windows only, as you would image.
+Works on Windows only, as you would imagine.

 ## Usage
 ```Python